Contact Forrest Lodge To Reserve a Hunting or Fishing Cabin

 Armstrong

-It's a small community that offers the staples you need if you happen to run low on supplies.
-A general store offers everything from a gallon of milk to a gallon of paint and a small selection of liquor and beer.
-The Mini-Mart Gas station is located next to Chateau North Restaurant & Motel.
+It is a small community with a general store that offers the staples you need if you happen to run low on supplies along with a small selection of liquor and beer.
+There is Fuel available at the Mini-Mart Gas station.
 A small post office, health clinic, Ontario Police Department and a medic helicopter are also part of the community.
-A restaurant is located on King St as well as Queen St. just as you enter town.
+A restaurant is located on King St just as you enter town and there are a couple of local motels in the area.
 An unmanned, 4200ft blacktop airstrip is located on Memorial Ave (aka Jackfish Rd) approx. 7.5 miles from Armstrong.
 Fly-in or drive-in, we'll be there to greet you.

 Wabakimi Park